2002 Hebron ambush: The ambush

 Around 7:15 pm the Palestinian fighters ceased fire, creating the impression that they had run away.
 At this time the commander of the IDF Hebron Brigade, Colonel Dror Weinberg arrived at the scene.
 He quickly organized a force of three jeeps and entered the alley.
 When Weinberg reached Sweidan's jeep he was hit by a bullet to the chest and was severely wounded.
 After being evacuated he died from his wounds, becoming the highest ranking Israeli casualty of the Second Intifada.

 Before being hit Col. Weinberg had contacted the settler's security service, the Kiryat Arba Emergency Response Team.
 Around 7:40 pm the head of the response team, Yitzhak Buanish, entered the alley together with a force consisting of his own men and Border Police soldiers.
 As in the previous rescue attempts, they were ambushed.
 Buanish and two of his colleagues were killed and another five wounded.
 Two Border Police officers were also killed in the incident.
 The first Palestinian fighter was probably killed in this incident as well.

-At 7:50 pm the IDF entered the alley with armored personal carriers and started engaging the Palestinians.
+At 7:50 pm the IDF entered the alley with armored personnel carriers and started engaging the Palestinians.
 Firing continued until 8:15 pm when the Palestinians stopped firing back and the dead and wounded soldiers could be evacuated.
 But fighting flared up again.

 Control over the situation was gradually restored with the arrival of reinforcements and commanding officers.
 Lieutenant Colonel Eran, head of the Nahal Brigade in Hebron, and soldiers from the Duvdevan elite unit, rushed to Hebron from Ramallah, outflanked the two remaining gunmen and killed them.
 That was close to 11:30 pm, more than four hours after the attack started.